edzhelyov/open-monitoring/README.md

 * What is your data loss window in case of a crash.
 It's the time between disk sync and or replica sync.
 * Do you have replication?
 * Alarms about running out of disk, memory and cpu utilization above 90%.

-## Alarms

-The other important aspect of collecting observability data is to get notified when problems occur.
-For this it's better if you get predefined alarms for most common infrastructure issues.